ligdem/ligdem/manifest/en_chap2.md

 By implementing these measures, we can ensure that the democratic process remains transparent, while the privacy of individual voters is fully protected.

 ##### 2.5 Accountability and Transparency
-**Criticism:** With the possibility of delegating votes, it may be difficult to hold representatives accountable for their actions.
+**Critique :** With the possibility of delegating votes, it may be difficult to hold representatives accountable for their actions.

 **Response:** Liquid democracy uniquely enhances accountability and transparency.
 Thanks to vote transparency, citizens can monitor in real-time how their representatives vote on various issues.
 If a representative starts acting contrary to the interests or expectations of the citizens who delegated their votes, the latter can immediately revoke their delegation and choose a new representative.

 This continuous control mechanism ensures that representatives remain aligned with their electors' wishes, under penalty of losing their delegated mandate instantly.
 Vote transparency facilitates this monitoring and makes the democratic process more dynamic and responsive.

 ##### 2.6 Scale and Applicability
-**Criticism:** Implementing liquid democracy on a large scale, in countries with millions of citizens, may be impractical.
+**Critique :** Implementing liquid democracy on a large scale, in countries with millions of citizens, may be impractical.

 **Response:** Implementing liquid democracy on a large scale, even in countries with millions of citizens, is entirely feasible.
 The technology required to support a liquid democracy system is actually less complex and less energy-consuming than that used by social networks like Facebook or Twitter.